-Under 11 Girls (Year 6 and 5 only)….20 minutes each way
+Under 11 Girls (Year 6 and 5 only – but cannot be just a Year 5 team)….20 min each way

 8. Referee: It is the home teams responsibility to provide a suitable referee.

-Leaving your match to very near the limit date can cause problems particularly if bad weather intervenes.
-Arrange it as early as possible and that gives scope for rearrangements.
+Leaving your match to very near the deadline can cause problems particularly if bad weather intervenes.
+Arrange it as early as possible to leave scope for re-arrangements – it is also wise to book a reserve date at the same time.
 It is not fair on schools which are up-to-date to have to wait for those holding up the competition.
 If there is a problem fixing a date with your opponents (e.g. residential visits), the sooner I know then the sooner I can help.
 Matches should only be arranged after the deadline if consultation with cup secretary.
 If you have any queries, please consult me on email@example.com or by Mobile: 07596168696